RedHatTraining/AD364-apps/event-planner/readme.md

 4. Save the location of the server home directory for future use `echo "export JBOSS_HOME=$(pwd)/target/jboss-eap-7.3" >> ~/.bashrc` `source ~/.bashrc`
-6. (Optional) Set your own credentials if you would like to use something other than the default dmAdmin/redhatdm1!
-`$JBOSS_HOME/bin/add-user.sh -a -r ApplicationRealm -u <user> -p <password> -ro analyst,admin,manager,user,kie-server,kiemgmt,rest-all --silent`
-7. Start the decision manager server.
+5. Start the decision manager server.
 If you are planning to connect to this server from another computer on your network use the '-b 0.0.0.0' switch to open up the listener to external IP addresses
 `$JBOSS_HOME/bin/standalone.sh -b 0.0.0.0`
-8. Open a new terminal window.
+6. Open a new terminal window.
-9. Connect to the EAP server using the JBoss Command Line Interface `$JBOSS_HOME/bin/jboss-cli.sh --connect`
+7. Connect to the EAP server using the JBoss Command Line Interface `$JBOSS_HOME/bin/jboss-cli.sh --connect`
-10. Tell the JSON marshaller for the EAP server to print dates to a human readable format `/system-property=org.kie.server.json.format.date:add(value=true)`
+8. Tell the JSON marshaller for the EAP server to print dates to a human readable format `/system-property=org.kie.server.json.format.date:add(value=true)`
-11. Create a new file handler to output listener events `/subsystem=logging/file-handler=listeners_log:add(file={"path"=>"listeners.log", "relative-to"=>"jboss.server.log.dir"})`
+9. Create a new file handler to output listener events `/subsystem=logging/file-handler=listeners_log:add(file={"path"=>"listeners.log", "relative-to"=>"jboss.server.log.dir"})`
-12. Create 3 new logging categories for the customer kie listeners that do not route to the root logger `/subsystem=logging/logger=org.kie.api.event.rule.RuleRuntimeEventListener:add(level=DEBUG, use-parent-handlers=false)` `/subsystem=logging/logger=org.kie.api.event.process.ProcessEventListener:add(level=DEBUG, use-parent-handlers=false)` `/subsystem=logging/logger=org.kie.api.event.rule.AgendaEventListener:add(level=DEBUG, use-parent-handlers=false)`
+10. Create 3 new logging categories for the customer kie listeners that do not route to the root logger `/subsystem=logging/logger=org.kie.api.event.rule.RuleRuntimeEventListener:add(level=DEBUG, use-parent-handlers=false)` `/subsystem=logging/logger=org.kie.api.event.process.ProcessEventListener:add(level=DEBUG, use-parent-handlers=false)` `/subsystem=logging/logger=org.kie.api.event.rule.AgendaEventListener:add(level=DEBUG, use-parent-handlers=false)`
-13. Add the newly created file handler to the kie listener categories so that they print to a separate file `/subsystem=logging/logger=org.kie.api.event.rule.RuleRuntimeEventListener:add-handler(name="listeners_log")` `/subsystem=logging/logger=org.kie.api.event.process.ProcessEventListener:add-handler(name="listeners_log")` `/subsystem=logging/logger=org.kie.api.event.rule.AgendaEventListener:add-handler(name="listeners_log")`
+11. Add the newly created file handler to the kie listener categories so that they print to a separate file `/subsystem=logging/logger=org.kie.api.event.rule.RuleRuntimeEventListener:add-handler(name="listeners_log")` `/subsystem=logging/logger=org.kie.api.event.process.ProcessEventListener:add-handler(name="listeners_log")` `/subsystem=logging/logger=org.kie.api.event.rule.AgendaEventListener:add-handler(name="listeners_log")`
-14. Exit the JBoss CLI
+12. Exit the JBoss CLI
 `exit`

 ## Creating Projects on Decision Manager